Special offer

 13. Computer literacy

-Computer literacy is one of the most basic skills for a nurse, as nurses must use technology to accomplish their tasks.
-If you include this skill in your job description, provide plenty of detail including desired software such as “at least three years of experience using Microsoft Excel.”
+Computer literacy is an essential skill for nurses, as they use technology to accomplish their tasks.
+If you include this skill in your job description, provide plenty of detail, including desired software, such as “familiarity with Microsoft Excel.”

-You can assess a candidate’s computer literacy by administering a pre-employment skills test.
+You can assess a candidate’s computer literacy by asking about prior EMR and software experience.

 14. Customer service